WSYX: News operation

 Prior to Sinclair's acquisition of WSYX, channel 6 used the Action News branding for its newscasts.
 Following its acquisition, WSYX began to produce newscasts for new sister station WTTE and used the unified branding of News Center.
 This would be dropped in 2006, with the two stations now using their individual station branding for newscasts, though outside the branding it was established that they were sister stations and used the same on-air talent and reporters.

 WSYX and WTTE did not participate in the wider implementation of Sinclair's now-defunct, controversial News Central format for its newscasts but did air The Point, a one-minute conservative political commentary, that was also controversial and a requirement of all Sinclair-owned stations with newscasts until the series was discontinued in December 2006.
-WSYX does provides weather forecasts to sister St. Louis ABC affiliate KDNL-TV for their Good Morning America cut-ins, as well as during the Sinclair-produced The National Desk to cover Midwestern areas.
+WSYX had previously provided weather forecasts to sister St. Louis ABC affiliate KDNL-TV for their Good Morning America cut-ins, and does so during the Sinclair-produced The National Desk for Midwestern areas.
 WSYX launched their newscasts in high definition on May 10, 2008, making them the last Columbus station to make the upgrade.
 The WTTE newscasts were included in the switch.
 In addition, this was the second Sinclair-owned station to launch local newscasts in HD.

-WSYX was one of Sinclair's first stations it acquired with an established news department, with the company having only dabbled with local news at WPTT in Pittsburgh (now WPNT) and flagship station WBFF in Baltimore prior to buying River City Broadcasting, though it had just launched a 10 PM newscast for its other Pittsburgh broadcast property WPGH-TV around the time it took over WSYX.
+WSYX was one of Sinclair's first stations it acquired with an established news department, with the company having only dabbled with local news at WPTT in Pittsburgh (now WPNT) and flagship station WBFF in Baltimore prior to buying River City Broadcasting, though it had just launched a 10 p.m. newscast for its other Pittsburgh broadcast property WPGH-TV around the time it took over WSYX.
 (Those newscasts are now produced by Cox Media Group-owned NBC affiliate WPXI in that market.)
 As a result, aside from the branding changes, WSYX's newscasts were largely left alone; this is in stark contrast to later acquisitions including WKRC-TV that lined up the newscasts with Sinclair's conservative Republican ideologies and to this day rarely carry Sinclair's must-run programming.